pallav17/Baking-App/README.md

 # BakingApp
 Android Baking App that will allow the user, to share his/her recipes with the world.
-The app that will allow a user to select a recipe and see video-guided steps for how to complete it.
+The app that will allow a user to select a recipe and see video-guided steps for how to complete it

 ## Screens